 For example, the simple addition of keywords like “authentic” or “hibachi” could put you higher on a listing when a searcher is looking for an authentic Japanese restaurant (not a mix of Chinese and Japanese) or a place with a hibachi grill — even if that place is a few miles further away than a couple other places.

 It isn’t easy to keep up with an effective local SEO strategy — but it has already become essential to the survival of your business.
-Contact us to help you manage parts of the operation for you agency and small business clientele!
+Boostability can help you manage this part of the operation for you agency and small business clientele!
 As you become more experienced, you can take over some of the tasks yourself.
 As your company grows, you can add services that right now aren’t affordable or necessary.

 Whatever you choose to do, make sure that you have a firm grip on what has changed in 2017 when it comes to local SEO — and how it fits in with your larger SEO picture.
 Learn more about our white label local SEO services and how our SEO experts can help you create a new and sustainable revenue stream for your business!